This section lists the tropical bamboo plant varieties we have in production. They

 At first glance, it appears to be a type of B.textilis until you step back and notice the overall height is not as tall as expected.
 The culms are noticeably thicker with shorter internodes than a textilis at the same height.
 The culms are more compact, or contracted, hence the species name.
 When several are planted in a row, this species makes an excellent privacy screen.
 Spacing can be between 3'-5' apart, depending on the density wanted.

 Culms slightly zigzag, and internodes are slightly curved.
 The common name 'Ox Horn Bamboo' refers to the overall form of the culms as they emerge from the ground.
 Because the culms naturally bow outward, then upward, the new shoots truly resemble ox horns - especially when two new shoots oppose one another.
 Mostly a bamboo for collectors.
 Should grow to about 35' tall with 3" diameter culms.
 Min.
 USDA zone 9b.
-Click to find your zone.
+Click here to find zone.